Catherine’s Jewellery: Kiki McDonough green tourmaline and amethyst earrings

-The Princess of Wales has many earrings in her collection, some of them personal ones she has acquired and others are those she has inherited from members of the Royal Family.
-Her collection includes the Green Tourmaline earrings from Kiki McDonough.
+The Princess of Wales has many earrings in her collection, some of them personal ones she has acquired and others are those she has loaned from members of the Royal Family.
+Her collection includes the green tourmaline and amethyst earrings from Kiki McDonough.

 Embed from Getty Images

 The earrings consist of oval-shaped green amethysts, which are suspended from round green tourmalines.
-Both amethysts and tourmalines are surrounded by diamonds.
-The gemstones are set in 18 carat yellow gold.
+Both amethysts and tourmalines are surrounded by a border of small diamonds.
+The gemstones are set in 18 carat yellow gold, and a single diamond stone connects the stud to the drop.

-Green amethysts are a less common variety of amethyst, with the stone holding qualities such as compassion, abundance, growth, happiness and harmony.
+Green amethysts are a less common variety of amethyst, the stone being associated with qualities such as compassion, abundance, growth, happiness and harmony.
+Tourmalines are connected to ideas of healing and balance.

 Embed from Getty Images

-This particular pair of earrings holds deep sentimental value for Catherine, as they were reportedly a gift from her husband, Prince William, following the birth of their daughter, Princess Charlotte, in 2015.
+This particular pair of earrings reportedly holds deep sentimental value for Catherine, as they might have been a gift from her husband, Prince William, following the birth of their daughter, Princess Charlotte, in 2015.

 The earrings made their public debut in 2016 when Catherine wore them to a luncheon with the Prime Minister of India during the royal tour of India and Bhutan.